grz0zrg/fbg/README.md

  * PNG/JPEG images loading (provided by [LodePNG](https://lodev.org/lodepng/) and [NanoJPEG](http://keyj.emphy.de/nanojpeg/))
  * Bitmap fonts for drawing texts
  * Bare-metal graphics primitive (pixels, rectangles, lines, polygon)
- * Easy to do fading and screen-clearing related effects (motion blur etc.)
+ * Easy to do fading, clipping and screen-clearing related effects (motion blur etc.)
  * Drawing calls can be used to render into a specified target buffer such as fbg_image etc.
  * Framerate tracking & display for all cores
  * Lightweight enough to be hackable; adapt to all kinds of needs (and still support parallelism easily)